cogsandsquigs/website/src/posts/i-love-svelte.md

 ```

 This gets transpiled into Svelte and then into raw html
 and css.
-Thank's to Svelte's amazing and easy way to
+Thanks to Svelte's amazing and easy way to
 use preprocessor plugins of any and all kinds, its
-almost too easy to add support for sass, mdsvex, tailwind,
+almost too easy to add support for Sass, mdsvex, Tailwind CSS,
 and other preprocessors that make you website beautiful.

-However I ownly use mdsvex as of right now, because I don't
-really need to use any other plugin or preprocessor to
-style a website with a very basic style and font change.
+Besides mdsvex, the other plugin I use is [Tailwind CSS](https://tailwindcss.com),
+because it makes styling a breeze to do!
+It also lets me
+experiment with different styles and themes quite fast, which
+with ordinary, plain CSS would be difficult.

 In the end, Svelte is just amazing to work with.
 I don't
 think things like [nextjs](https://nextjs.org) compare,
 simply because of the elegance of writing a website with
-Svelte and mdsvex.
+Svelte.
 It's too easy, too elegant, too simple.
+Truly svelte.

 I love Svelte.